AdobeDocs/experience-platform.en/help/query-service/data-governance/ad-hoc-schema-labels.md

 ## Create an ad hoc schema

-Once your query has executed and results have been generated, an ad hoc schema is automatically generated and added to the schema inventory.
+Once your query has been executed and results have been generated, an ad hoc schema is automatically generated and added to the schema inventory.

 To add a data label, navigate to [!UICONNTROL Schemas] dashboard browse tab by selecting [!UICONNTROL Schemas] in the left rail of the Platform UI.
 The schema inventory is displayed.